iann0036/tf-cfn-provider/docs/providers/digitalocean/VolumeAttachment.md

 Manages attaching a Volume to a Droplet.

-~> **NOTE:** Volumes can be attached either directly on the `digitalocean_droplet` resource, or using the `digitalocean_volume_attachment` resource - but the two cannot be used together.
+~> **NOTE:** Volumes can be attached either directly on the `Terraform::DigitalOcean::Droplet` resource, or using the `digitaloceanVolumeAttachment` resource - but the two cannot be used together.
 If both are used against the same Droplet, the volume attachments will constantly drift.

 ## Properties

-TBC
+`DropletId` - (Required) ID of the Droplet to attach the volume to.

+`VolumeId` - (Required) ID of the Volume to be attached to the Droplet.

 ## Return Values